gediz/mpv-wiki/List-of-missing-MPlayer-LGPL-relicensing-agreements.md

 People who were contacted, but did not reply
 ------------------------------------------------
 - rguyom (some very early vd_ffmpeg.c fixes)
-- Stefan Huehner or Stefan Hühner (tons of code cleanups that touch everything)
 - Sidik Isani
 - Dave Lambley
 - Ulion (many changes all over the place)